Perform sliding-window K-NN or PCA imputation on a numeric matrix whose columns are meaningfully ordered.

 location <- 1:100

-# It's very useful to first perform a dry run to examine the calculated windows
+# First perform a dry run to inspect the calculated windows

 beta_matrix,